wouterbulten/wouterbulten.github.io/_posts/tech/2019-02-04-home-assistant-smart-home-hardware-setup.md

   <div class="hw-image"><img src="/assets/images/ha/hardware/MCCGQ11LM.jpg"></div>
   <div class="hw-info">
     <h4>Xiaomi Aqara door sensor (MCCGQ11LM)</h4>
     <p>Door sensors are one of the most usefull sensors to integrate in to a smart home.
-They can be used as an alarm on both windows and doors.
+They can of course be used as part of an alarm on both windows and doors.
 Moreover, my main use for them is to turn on lights when a door is opened.
-This makes sure that lights are on even if the motion sensors did not register the motion yet.</p>
+This makes sure that lights are on even if the motion sensors did not register the motion yet and results in a nice transition.</p>
-    <p>These sensors from Aqara are one of the cheapest option but work great.
+    <p>These sensors from Aqara are one of the cheapest available, but work great.
 They are really small and sell for around €7.</p>
     <p>The Xiaomi hub is not required as it connects to my <a href="https://amzn.to/2Tov8cQ" rel="nofollow">ConBee</a>.
 An alternative is to run <a href="https://github.com/Koenkk/zigbee2mqtt">Zigbee2mqtt</a>.</p>

     <div class="review">